University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Course_materials/overview_of_file_types.md

 If we look at column 8 in the example, we see `NS=3` in the first entry indicating that three samples have data relevant to this variant.
 The third entry has `NS=2`, meaning only two samples have information relating to this variant.

-#### Interpreting sample columns
+#### Interpreting sample genotype information
-Looking at the header line in the example above, (the line starting `# CHROM POS ID ....`), we see that this file contains three samples (NA00001, NA00002, and NA00003).
+This example contains genotype information for three samples - NA00001, NA00002, and NA00003.
+We can see the sample names in the header line (the line starting `# CHROM POS ID ....`) in columns 10, 11, and 12.

-The `FORMAT` column contains information on how the sample column values are formatted.
-The `FORMAT` column contains the information below.
+The `FORMAT` column contains information on how the sample columns are formatted.
+In this case, the `FORMAT` column contains:
 ```
 GT:GQ:DP:HQ
 ```
-To find out what they mean, we look through the header for lines beginning with `##FORMAT=` and then match up the IDs.
+To find out what these IDs mean, we look through the header for lines beginning with `##FORMAT=` and then match up the IDs.
 We find that:

 - `GT` = genotype
 - `GQ` = genotype quality